 In addition to the policies and procedures mentioned above that ensure individuals can enforce their data protection rights.
-Our Private Notice will provide easy to access information of an individual's right to access any personal information that EMSI processes about them and to request information about: -
+Our Private Notice provides easy to access information of an individual's right to access any personal information that EMSI, and EMS processes about them and to request information about: -

-- The right to request erasure of personal data (only where applicable) or to restrict processing in accordance with data protection laws, as well as to object to any direct marketing from us.
+- The right to request erasure of personal data (only where applicable) or to restrict processing in accordance with data protection laws, as well as to object to any direct marketing from us; and

 - The right to lodge a complaint or seek judicial remedy and who to contact in such instances.